Type 97 Chi-Ni medium tank: Design

-The initial design requirements for the two prototypes were:
+The initial design requirements for the two prototypes:

 The Chi-Ni was envisioned as a smaller, lighter alternative to the Chi-Ha, a medium tank closer to the original Chief-of-Staff Operations preference for more "lightly armored infantry support vehicles".
 The hull was of a monocoque design and welding was used more extensively than previous tanks.
 This was unlike previous Japanese tanks, which were all riveted around a framework.
 The Chi-Ni also shared the same bell crank scissors suspension as the Chi-Ha that would continue to be used by later Japanese tanks until the end of the Second World War.
 The hull was designed with a streamlined silhouette to protect from shell damage.
 The crew of the Chi-Ni, unlike the Chi-Ha was only made up of three men, with the tank commander acting as both a gunner and loader in the small, single-man turret.
 The turret did not have room for any coaxial machine gun.
 The driver was seated in the hull on the left hand side, with the third crew member, a machine gunner, was seated to right of the driver.
 The tank was initially planned to be armed with the Type 89 I-Gos Type 90 57 mm gun, but a new tank gun was being designed at the time to replace the lower velocity gun.
 This improved tank gun was the Type 97 57 mm tank gun.
 A single, forward firing, 7.7×58mm Arisaka Type 97 machine gun was mounted in the hull.
 The diameter of the turret ring for both tanks was made as large as possible to allow for any future up-gunning of the tanks.
 The tank was powered by a Mitsubishi 135 hp diesel engine.
 There are also documents stating that the Chi-Ni was tested with a 120 hp Mitsubishi A6120VDe air-cooled diesel engine from a Type 95 Ha-Go.
 The Chi-Ni was equipped with a 'tadpole tail', a tail extension attached to the back of the tank to allow it to better cross trenches.
 Both prototypes were completed and tested in early 1937.